bwagner77/docs-test/function/examples-dependency-injection.md

 ## Register services

 Add a new class named **Startup.cs** to your functions project.
-Create a method to configure and add components to an IFunctionsHostBuilder instance.
+Create a method for configuring and adding components to an IFunctionsHostBuilder instance.

 Add **FunctionsStartup** assembly attribute to specify the type name used during startup.